On our production servers we have simple function with result_cache, like this:

 create or replace function f_rc(p_id number) return number result_cache is ret number; begin select t.val into ret from rc_table t where t.id=p_id; return ret; exception when no_data_found then return null; end; /

-And its results frequently invalidates without any changes in table or function.
+And oracle invalidates its results very frequently without any changes in table or function.
 I found only 2 cases when oracle invalidates result_cache results without any changes in table:

-2. deletion of unrelated rows from parent table if there is unindexed foreign key with “on delete cascade”.
+2. deleting rows from parent table that has no child records if there is unindexed foreign key with “on delete cascade”.

 But none of them can be the cause of our situation: we have no unindexed fk, and even if i lock all rows with “select for update”, it still does not stop invalidating.

 In what other cases this happens?
 Am I right that the oracle does not track any changes, but the captures of the locks and “commits”?